-TRANSFER DAY 2017: Is The U.S. Virgin Islands Proof Positive That America Is Still An Empire With Colonies?
+TRANSFER DAY: Is It Proof Positive That America Is Still An Empire With Colonies?

 CHARLOTTE AMALIE — The United States’ national traditions of American exceptionalism and anti-imperialism perpetuate the myth that the U.S. is not and has never been an empire.
 How can anyone forget President George W. Bush’s infamous claim that the U.S. was the only great power in history to have refused the opportunity to become an empire?

 But Bush was wrong: the United States’ imperial past is very real – and remnants of its empire are still around to this day.
 This year, the Virgin Islands, located in the Caribbean basin, marks the centennial of their formal transfer from Denmark to the United States of America.

 The United States purchased the islands in 1917, when they were known as the Danish West Indies, hoping that they would be an ideal strategic location for a naval base and would help secure the region surrounding the Panama Canal.

 By purchasing the islands, the United States would also ensure the maintenance of the Monroe Doctrine, the historic 1823 declaration that the U.S. would view any further colonization or interference in the affairs of the western hemisphere by European powers as a threat to its national interests.

 The brief history lesson on the Virgin Islands’ official centennial website is all well and good, but it fails to grapple with the taboo topic of empire.

 Buying the Danish West Indies was one small act in a wider imperial policy – one that historian David Healy describes as nothing less than a “drive for hegemony” in the western hemisphere.